Most gas-based outdoor heaters are safe to leave out in the rain. However, using an outdoor patio heater in the rain is still not recommended.

 Most outdoor infrared heaters will start to see a decline in performance when the wind speed exceeds 10 miles per hour.

-Furthermore, with stronger winds, you could risk tipping the heater over which could potentially start a fire.
+Furthermore, with stronger winds, you could risk tipping the heater over, potentially starting a fire.

 What type of outdoor heater do you recommend?

-With context to this article, if you are anticipating rain, then a portable gas-based heater would be your best bet.
+With context to this article, a portable gas-based heater would be your best bet if you are anticipating rain.